chriso23/firebase-database-web-sdk/README.md

       $ firebase list
      ```

-The displayed list should be the same as the Firebase projects listed in the Firebase console
+The displayed list should be the same as the Firebase projects listed in the Firebase console.

 Setup
 -----